Collection Development Policy

 X. Memorials, Bequests, and Trusts

 The library welcomes gifts, trusts, or bequests for the purchase of every type of library material that meet the library’s selection criteria.
 An appropriate bookplate will identify the donor and organization or person for whom the donation was made.
+These materials will be subject to the same collection maintenance guidelines as the rest of the collection.
+(See Section XII.
+Collection Maintenance.)

 XI.
 Reevaluation of Library Material